tryscer/flock/flock-music.md

 ​	In the small parking lot beneath the Buzz warehouse, a few cars are parked, most of them old and dusty.
 As we walk between them I pass my finger through the dust on a Ford's back window.
 ​	"Hello," I say, "What's this?"
 ​	Someone painted a giant bird, a cardinal or a jay, on the driver's door.
 We stop to admire the painting.
-​	"Why would someone devalue their car like this​?"
+​	"Why would someone devalue their own car like that?"
 Barry wonders.
 ​​	​Eleanore snorts.
 ​	"It's beautiful," I say.
 ​	Another car, a bluebird painted on its trunk lid and its headlights burning through the darkened lot, turns and parks.
 In the headlights I can see paintings on some other cars -- birds and butterflies, clouds and railroad tracks.
 The lights turn off.
 A woman, black in a long, white coat, bounds out.
 She checks her wristwatch as she's shutting the door.
 She looks up, straight at me, and smiles.
 Then she disappears into the shadow of the warehouse.